Existential risk from artificial intelligence: Limitations

 It has been argued that there are limitations to what intelligence can achieve.
 Notably, the chaotic nature or time complexity of some systems could fundamentally limit a superintelligence's ability to predict some aspects of the future, increasing its uncertainty.

+Recursive self-improvement

+Recursive self-improvement is the practice of using AI to design more capable AI systems.
+It could start with a large language model speeding up and eventually automating all coding in an AI company.
+It could then automate the process of AI research end-to-end, including ideation, running experiments, and interpreting results.
+Recursive self-improvement need not be limited to software—AIs and robots could also automate chip design and production.

+As of June 2026, Anthropic reports that its employees are able to write eight times as much code as in 2024 with the help of Claude, although the company says that the amount of code produced is an imperfect measure and the true speedup due to AI is almost certainly lower.

 Dangerous capabilities

 Advanced AI could generate enhanced pathogens or cyberattacks or manipulate people.
-These capabilities could be misused by humans, or exploited by the AI itself if misaligned.
-A full-blown superintelligence could find various ways to gain a decisive influence if it wanted to, but these dangerous capabilities may become available earlier, in weaker and more specialized AI systems.
+These capabilities could be misused by humans or exploited by the AI itself if misaligned.
+A full-blown superintelligence could find various ways to gain a decisive influence if it so desired, but these dangerous capabilities may become available earlier, in weaker and more specialized AI systems.

+Some speculate that an AI system could use bioweapons to wipe out humanity.
+AI Futures Project researcher Thomas Larsen noted in September 2026 that many scientists already talk with AIs about possible lab experiments they might conduct and could conceivably be persuaded by an AI to create and release a lethal virus.
+Anthropic reported that month that it had recently blocked several possible attempts to use its models for research that could potentially facilitate development of bioweapons.